 City Highlights from the Water: Today you travel all around the spectacular Sydney Harbour to get acquainted with the city’s highlights on a private boat just for your group!
 Your friendly captain gives you insight into Sydney’s sites as well as stories behind the people and places of this unforgettable city.
 You cruise by the holiday homes of the rich and famous such as Nicole Kidman, Delta Goodrem, Bono and Russell Crowe.

-Sydney Harbour National Park: Next your captain takes you to Sydney national Park, where the hustle and bustle of the city seems a world away.
+Sydney Harbour National Park: Next your captain takes you to Sydney National Park, where the hustle and bustle of the city seems a world away.
 Here the craggy coastline creates endless lookouts, with perhaps the best being a special spot called The Gap.
 In the wintertime, you may see whales on their annual migration north.

 Watsons Bay: When you stop in the picturesque Watson’s Bay, you can be among the Sydneysiders sipping a refreshment, or sample some classic fish and chips from the famous Doyle’s on The Beach.
 This is a perfect day to see the famous and out-of-the-way gems of Sydney’s grand Harbour.